PNPC-CaPeL/capel-portal/content/en/partenaires.md

 ---
 title: Our partners
-menu:
-  show: true
+navigation: true
-  title: Partners
+menu_title: Partners
 weight: 3
 slug: partenaires
 description: Each year, organisations and associations undertake to comply with the diving regulations.
 The active involvement of